What is the TCP Protocol?

-The TCP protocol is Transmission Control Protocol which lies between the Application layer and network layer used to provide reliable stream delivery service i.e. deliver data as a stream of bytes, also receive data as a stream of bytes.
-TCP uses acknowledge mechanism to check the safe and sound arrival of data, performs multiplexing at the sender side and demultiplexing at the receiver end.
-To achieve connection orientation feature, TCP uses three phases like connection establishment, data transfer, and connection termination.
+The TCP protocol is the Transmission Control Protocol that lies between the Application layer and network layer used to provide reliable stream delivery service, i.e., delivering data as a stream of bytes and receiving data as a stream of bytes.
+TCP uses the acknowledge mechanism to check the safe and sound arrival of data, performs multiplexing at the sender side, and demultiplexes at the receiver end.
+TCP uses three phases to achieve the connection orientation feature, like connection establishment, data transfer, and connection termination.

 Understanding TCP Protocol

-It is considered as a connection-oriented protocol which means that connection is established as well as maintained until the time application programs at each of the end are done exchanging messages.
-It also decides how to break the application data in the form of packets which the networks deliver, then send packets and finally accept those packets from the network layer, and in addition also manage flow control.
-In the OSI model, TCP occupies parts of Layer 4, which is, Transport Layer, and also parts of Layer 5 which are Session Layer.
+It is considered a connection-oriented protocol, which means that connection is established and maintained until the time application programs at each of the end are done exchanging messages.
+It also decides how to break the application data in the form of packets that the networks deliver, then send packets and finally accept those packets from the network layer, and manage flow control.
+In the OSI model, TCP occupies parts of Layer 4, Transport Layer, and parts of Layer 5, the Session Layer.

 Let us take an example.
 When the webserver sends an HTML file to the client, it makes use of the HTTP protocol.
 The HTTP program layer then requests the TCP layer to set the connection and then send the file.
-TCP stack then divides the file in form of packets, numbers them and finally forwards them to the Internet Protocol layer to deliver.
-Though each of the packets in transmission has the same source as well as destination IP addresses, packets still are sent along various routes.
-TCP program layer in the client computer always waits until and unless all the packets have already arrived, and afterward it acknowledges the ones it has received and then it asks for the retransmission.
+TCP stack then divides the file in the form of packets, numbers them and finally forwards them to the Internet Protocol layer to deliver.
+Though each of the packets in transmission has the same source and destination IP addresses, packets are still sent along various routes.
+TCP program layer in the client computer always waits until and unless all the packets have already arrived, and afterwards, it acknowledges the ones it has received and then it asks for the retransmission.